skupperproject/refdog/input/commands/connector-create.md

 A connector binds local servers to listeners in remote sites.

+Theses:

+  - A connector targets a workload in the local site (or reachable on the local network).
+  - A connector forwards connections from matching listeners at remote sites to the workload in the local site.

-Each site can have multiple connector definitions.
+Each site can have multiple connector resources.

+When creating a connector, you must supply a target workload using the `--workload`, `--selector`, or `--host` options.

 </section>